hridoy100/Java-Networking/README.md

 4.  **Interact with the application:**
     Enter a username and start sending messages to other users.
 You can use the `list` command to see the list of connected users.

-## Contributing

-Contributions are welcome!
-If you have any suggestions, improvements, or bug reports, please open an issue on GitHub.

 ## Further Improvements